Discover how ancient cultures intertwine with our own.

 Still, Indigenous languages, histories, and cultural traditions have survived into the present day.
 The descendants of these past peoples continue to keep their histories and cultural traditions alive by sharing them with others.

-The Ancient Americas exhibition and its related educational programs were co-curated with Indigenous and Latino advisors from throughout the Americas.
+The Ancient Americas exhibition and its related educational programs were created in collaboration with Indigenous and Latino advisors from throughout the Americas.
 These dedicated individuals provided mentorship and guidance throughout the course of this project.

 Explore more